andrewvc/avc-blog/_posts/2012-05-14-vertx-nodejs-on-ropes.md

 ## A Note on Concurrent Programming in General

-I would be remiss not to mention that concurrent programming is hard.
+I would like to close by first saying [many of these ideas are hardly new](http://www.cs.berkeley.edu/~culler/papers/events.pdf), and secondly that concurrent programming is hard.
 Very hard.
 Really, it's nearly impossible to truly get right.
 It's easy to view tools as a panacea, but the reality is that modeling concurrent problems correctly and then implementing them correctly requires discipline, patience and skill.
 It's clearly my belief that we have something special in Vert.x, but that doesn't mean it isn't a only a matter of time before something better comes along.